 I won’t lie, red lips are high maintenance.
 They have to be looked after and checked.
 But this also helps me to take care of myself.
 As long-lasting as my trusty Russian Red is, I have to check my appearance regularly to ensure it hasn’t smudged and to make sure my layer of red protective armour is still in place.
 Looking after myself makes me feel good.
 I definitely subscribe to the ‘look good, feel good approach’ because if I feel that I look my best, my insecurities fade and I can focus on other things.
 That philosophy works both ways.

 A while ago, I was told that my penchant for bright, red lipstick was intimidating to men and that I wouldn’t find a man if I continued to wear it as casually as I wore mascara and Converse which is literally everyday.
 My response?
 I laughed.
 Firstly, because it’s naive to assume that I dress for the attention of men?
 I don’t dress to please anyone.
-I dress to suit me and my tasks for the day, be that teaching a class of children, running around after my own or a night out with my friends.
+I dress to suit me and my tasks for the day, be that teaching a class of children, running around after my own two or a night out with my friends.

 Secondly, the notion that because I am single therefore means I must be looking for a man to ‘complete and make me whole’, makes me angry.
 It’s utter tripe.
 To me there is nothing more infuriating that reducing women to their relationships with men.
 Women are guilty of it too.
 I’m tired of seeing intelligent, educated and successful women bemoaning the lack of men in their life.
 It’s okay to be alone.
 It’s okay to want a partner.
 It’s not okay to make a woman’s whole existence about the man or lack of man in her life.
 I am a person in my own right and have no desire to defined by my relationships.
 Right now, I’m happy being single and spending my time with my friends, family and on my career.
 One day that may change.
 But when I do finally decide that I want to meet for a partner, am I really going to want one who is scared of red lipstick?
 They aren’t going to last very long with me if they scare that easily.

 I love wearing red lipstick.
 It changes my mood, it makes me feel more like myself and for me, I could never give up wearing it.
 Nor would I want to.
-But the whole point that I am making today is that the makeup that we choose to wear is no way an indicator of anything other than a personal choice, whatever our reasons for wearing it.
+But the whole point that I am making today is that the makeup that we choose to wear is in no way an indicator of anything other than a personal choice, whatever our reasons for wearing it.
 I am a feminist.
 I am a makeup addict but I am also a mother, daughter, teacher, friend and writer and nobody is entitled to tell me that the way I choose to describe myself is wrong.
 Feminism is about giving women the freedom to choose.
 Don’t try to take my choices from me.